• Skip to main content

 Are eggshells good for lemon trees?

 Yes, eggshells are great for lemon trees.
-Placing crushed eggshells around your tree is a great way to give them natural organic nutrients that they need to thrive.
+Placing crushed eggshells around your tree is a great way to give them the natural organic nutrients that they need to thrive.
 One such ingredient is calcium.

 Eggshells are high in calcium and are easy to slowly feed it to your plants.